EdwardLab/EdwardLab/README.md

 ---

 I'm passionate about creating both innovative and practical open-source projects.
 Additionally, I actively work on nonprofit initiatives to promote internet freedom.
-As a proud member of Hack Club, I enjoy collaborating with a global community of young hackers.
+As a proud club leader of Hack Club, I enjoy collaborating with a global community of young hackers.

 ---